lucvil/vguard/README.md

 - <span style="color:indigo;">**Integrity in data management.</span>** V-Guard prevents data tampering.
 There is no room for manipulation or concealment of evidence by either drivers or manufacturers.
 V-Guard ensures that data cannot be fabricated or deleted, even if it goes against the interests of the parties involved in legal proceedings
 - <span style="color:indigo;">**Accountability in data management.</span>** V-Guard promotes data accountability and ownership protections, creating a trusted environment within the industry, and ensuring compliance with data management regulations, such as GDPR and CPRA.
 |

+# New Run Vguard Instruction

+I changed Vguard Code, so the run instruction was changed.

+    // key generation and build will be done in code or scripts so it is not needed
+    // You need only run scripts file

+    //Before you run below scripts, you must change three variable in mmu.go
+    // arteryFilePath (in fetchArteryData() function)
+    // filePath (in fetchProToValComTimeMap() function)
+    // filePath (in fetchValToProComTimeMap() function)

+    // if you want to run multi_rsu_congestion_with_immu scenario ./scripts/multi_rus_congestion_with_immu_serial_experiment.sh

+    // if you want to run multi_rsu_congestion(without immu) scenario ./scripts/multi_rus_congestion_serial_experiment.sh

+    // if you want to run multi_rsu_fixed vehicle_num scenario
+    ./scripts/multi_rsu_congestion_serial_experiment